 Fact: There is no scientific evidence.
 Jerome Singer, Ph.D., professor of psychology and child study at Yale University, confirms that the imagination required to create make-believe friends “is not the exclusive property of the ‘only’ child, the isolated, the ill or the handicapped.
 Imaginary friends serve a purpose of meeting a need—to confront loneliness, to combat a fear, or to compensate for feelings of weakness in relation to adults or older children.”
 Any child can feel that need.
 Nevertheless, parents of only children wonder why imaginary friends come to be and if they should be worried.
 Studies also reveal surprising discoveries about only children, their friendships, and loneliness.

 Myth #3: Only children are spoiled.

-Fact: Being spoiled is a reflection of our society.
-The Chinese feared they were raising a generation of “little emperors” when their only child policy was in effect.
-Looking back 30 years later researchers have found that only children are not particularly spoiled and found no difference in only children’s relationships with friends when studied with children who had siblings.
+Fact: Being spoiled reflects our society, not sibling status.
+The Chinese feared they were raising a generation of “little emperors” when their only-child policy existed.
+Looking back 30 years later, researchers found that only children are not particularly spoiled.
+They spotted no differences in only children’s relationships with friends when studied with children who had siblings.

 Myth #4: Only children are selfish.